 All WVU marketing majors must take 27 credits in marketing course work.
 There are five required courses that all marketing majors must take.
 Following this, marketing majors have the option of focusing their studies in one of three areas of emphasis.
 The chosen area of emphasis is listed on the collegiate transcript.
 These areas provide majors an opportunity to concentrate their studies to better prepare for a career in this area.
-Students may elect not to choose an area of emphasis, and instead may complete a general track within marketing.
 Students should consult with their academic advisor which area of emphasis complements their career interests.
 The three areas of emphasis include:

 Every company has a salesperson, even if it is the company owner.
 As a famous salesperson and national motivational speaker, Zig Ziglar, once said, "Nothing happens until someone sells something."
 As a salesperson, you are in the enviable position to make something happen.
 The best part of a career in sales is that it is undefined.
 It is hard to describe your typical day as a salesperson because every day is different.
 One day you are on the Internet researching prospective clients and, along the way, learning a great deal about a company and, perhaps, a new industry.
 The next few days may be spent calling these prospective clients and then an entire week may be in face-to-face sales calls.
 On other days, you are writing up sales-call reports and preparing proposals for clients.
 Some sales positions allow you to work out of your home office, others require traveling, and still others will allow you to do both.
 The WVU professional sales track offers course work in personal selling, sales management and selling with digital media.